menvuthy/Vuthy/_posts/2020-10-23-flood-cambo.md

 ```

 **2. Detecting inundation area**

 The threshold value to differentiate the waterbody from the image is determined from the value of frequency value of VV.
 The value in the first peak area are generally considered as water value, while other high frequency value represents other types of classification including building, road, bared soil, crops, and forest.
 In order to compute, the scale should be set based on the size of the region of interest.
 The smaller the ROI is, the smaller the scale is.
-In the Cambodia scale, I set 500 for resolution scale as the lower scale might not work due to the limition in GEE cloud.
+In the Cambodia scale, 500 resolution is set due to the fact that the higher resolution might not work due to the limition in GEE cloud when it comes to exporting.
 {: style="text-align: justify;"}

 ```yaml